 Director

-In his 32-year Police career, Meredydd Hughes served in four of the largest UK Forces and on secondment to the Home Office.
-He has extensive and comprehensive experience in both territorial and specialist uniformed operational policing with an emphasis on the leadership of large-scale public and sporting events, critical incidents, public order, roads policing and firearms operations.
+In his 32-year Police career, Meredydd (Med) Hughes served in four of the largest UK Forces and on secondment at the Home Office.
+He has extensive experience in the leadership of major public and sporting events, roads policing, firearms, public order, and emergency planning.
+He became Chief Constable of South Yorkshire Police, leading the Force for 7 years, following his role as Gold Commander of the Manchester

 .